NathanWhitmore/R4condevblog/hiddenpattern.md

 ```

 Now for the sake of brevity I will skip the disgnostics and look at the predictions made by the top model using the **fitted()** function.
-I've made a copy of the original `traps` data now called `our.model` so that i can attached the predictions without altering the orginal data set:
+I've made a copy of the original `traps` data now called `our.model` so that i can attached the predictions without altering the original data set:

 ```r
 our.model <- traps